GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.1.md

 For one last time, Akiho and I wanted to bring Misa-nee to the abandoned airport hangar.
 To the very place where the Robotics Club was born.
 If she were to wake up, we wanted her to remember...

-<div class="text-italic">*'That' dream.*</div>
+<div class="text-italic">'That' dream.</div>

 A dream, that must have seemed forgotten and buried ever since the day she left.

-“I wonder... will you ever see this place again?", Akiho whispered, gently holding Misa-nee's right hand.
+<div class="text-quoted-inline">“I wonder... will you ever see this place again?"</div>, Akiho whispered, gently holding Misa-nee's right hand.

 Something wet dropped onto her nose, leaving behind a moist trail as it slowly moved down her cheek.
 I looked up... was Akiho crying?